cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 This section shows how to create a uniform, abstracted setting option that can be used to set the log behavior in all Dogus in the same way.
 Four different log levels that can be set via the registry are used for this purpose: `ERROR`, `WARN`, `INFO` and `DEBUG`.

-With these abstract log levels the administrator should be supported.
-He does not need to know what a dogu-specific log level is called, but can instead fall back on four basic values and reuse them safely in all Dogus.
+These abstract log levels help the administrator as he does not need to know what a dogu-specific log level is called, but can instead fall back on four basic values and reuse them safely in all Dogus.

 Dogu developers must take care that these four log levels are mapped meaningfully to the log levels of the software in the Dogu, which may have different names (e.g. `TRACE` or `FATAL`).